Glaze VS Wax Over Chalk Paint

 How to Chalk Paint Furniture

-One important thing to know about chalk paint is that you shouldn’t just start painting on any surface without any prep work.
-Learn How to Prepare Furniture For Painting here.
+One important thing to know about chalk paint is that you shouldn’t just start applying it on any surface without any prep work.
+Learn how to prepare furniture for painting here.

-If you want the paint to stick really well, it’s a good idea to do something called scuff sanding before you start.
-Learn more about The Importance of Sanding Before Painting Furniture here.
+If you want it to stick really well, it’s a good idea to do something called scuff sanding before you start.
+Learn more about the importance of sanding before painting furniture here.

-Another downside to chalk paint is that it won’t block stains on the surface you’re painting.
-So you still should prime before painting with chalk paint to Stop Stains from Coming Through Paint.
+Another downside to it is that it won’t block stains on the surface you’re painting.
+So you still should prime first – here’s how to stop stains from coming through paint.
+Check out the best primers for painting furniture (and how to choose the right one) here.

-When you’re painting with chalk paint, it’s usually pretty thick and goopy.
+When you’re using it, it’s usually pretty thick and goopy.
 So you might see some brush marks or texture when it dries.
+You can learn more about how to paint furniture without brush marks here, and here are the best chalk paint brushes you can use.

-Even though chalk paint has some downsides, a lot of people still like to use it because it’s easy to find and easy to use.
+Even though it has some downsides, a lot of people still like to use it because it’s easy to find and easy to use.
+Learn more about chalk painting furniture and get more tips here on how to chalk paint furniture, especially for beginners.

 Glaze Over Chalk Paint

 With glaze, you get a more durable finish with a poly topcoat that dries quickly and works well with polyurethane topcoat.
-However, it does take longer to glaze and it takes some skill and precision to apply glaze properly.
+However, it does take longer, and it takes some skill and precision to apply it properly.

 Pros: